Now that Christmas has come and gone it's time to look forward to the new year and hope good things come with it.

 Even though there's nothing here about me, dad wanted to share a few photographs taken recently here in Wilmington.
 Mom, dad and mom's sister wandered around downtown one late afternoon this past summer and took these shots from a riverfront restaurant at sunset.

 Is that not a glorious westward view?
 Dad loves the sun's glare over the river's surface, and although those clouds look somewhat ominous they passed on by peacefully.
 Dad was heading to work one morning and thought the sunrise sky was worthy of a picture, so he snapped this one.

 A few days before that he came home from work and was awed with the colorful sky at sunset right overhead.

 Beach pictures have become a part of our life here, and mom and dad took these a few weekends ago after a particularly stormy week.

 These were taken at Fort Fisher Beach, and you can kind of see how rough the surf was as it hit the large rocks.
 Despite the roiling surf, what's not to love about the peacefulness of this place?

-Created in July 2011 this blog chronicled the everyday life of a well-seasoned, spoiled house panther named Orbit.
-He was a nearly constant companion for almost 22 years, and ruled our roost until he passed away in December 2014, and the loss of his companionship hit us like a ton of bricks.
-After more than 2 years without a live-in feline friend we found this senior Tortie gal at a local shelter and just couldn't leave without her.
+Created in July 2011 this blog chronicled the everyday life of a well-seasoned house panther named Orbit, who made the move with us from Massachusetts to North Carolina.
+He was a nearly constant companion for almost 22 years, and ruled our roost until he passed away in December 2014 which hit us like a ton of bricks.
+After more than 2 years without a live-in feline friend we found this senior Tortie gal at Orange County Animal Services in Chapel Hill, NC and just couldn't leave without her.
 Cleo certainly came with an abundance of purrsonalitude, and has staked her claim on our hearts and in our home since day one.
 It took some long, deep thought, but I decided to pick up where Orbit left off and let Cleo tell her stories.
 Of course from time to time I'll add some non-Cleo posts, but she'll get over it.